 Recommend Donor-Advised Funds with the Greater Kansas City Community Foundation

-If charitable giving is on your client’s radar, consider having a conversation about establishing a donor-advised fund through the Greater Kansas City Community Foundation.
+If charitable giving is on your client’s radar, consider having a conversation about establishing a donor-advised fund or another type of charitable giving account through the Greater Kansas City Community Foundation.
 Our donor-advised funds not only provide a value-added service that you can manage, but also make a meaningful impact on your clients and the causes most near and dear to their hearts.

 We help you understand and assess tax-saving options to make the most of your client’s charitable giving, and our donor-advised funds maximize your business with your clients while you continue managing those funds.
 The Greater Kansas City Community Foundation is nationally recognized for our ability to handle complex charitable transactions.